Blog

 A Different Kind of Interaction — The Customer Perspective

-From the customer perspective, agentic AI changes the flow of ecommerce interactions, too.
+From the customer perspective, agentic AI changes the flow of ecommerce interactions even more.
 Instead of moving through pages and filters, shoppers can delegate tasks — finding suitable alternatives, comparing options, or building a basket — to an agent that understands preferences and constraints.

 How Autonomous Agents Expand the Role of AI in Ecommerce